-- The proposed site was identified due to the following criteria: - Proposed site is completely transformed with no natural vegetation cover present; - Located on an existing agricultural property, with Avondrood Vineyards located on the property; - There is an existing access road towards the proposed site, thus no need to construct a new road; - Site located on a flat surface area; and - Proposed site is located adjacent to an existing building and a tall tree, which act as a visual mitigation measure.
+The proposed site was identified due to the following criteria:

+- Proposed site is covered with patches of indigenous vegetation that's in a degraded state; - Site not located within a CBA.
+However, located adjacent to a CBA; - Located on an existing residential property, and electricity to the site would be obtained from Eskom; - There is an existing access road (Bond street) towards the proposed site, thus no need to construct a new road; - Site located on a flat surface area; - The proposed site is not located within 32m of any watercourses, natural or artificial wetlands.